MakeSchool-Tutorials/AdditionalContent-Swift/P05-Error-Handling/content.md

+---
-# Introduction to Error Handling
+title: Introduction to Error Handling
+slug: intro-to-error-handling
+---

 When programming, it is common to see functions that have the possibility of failing.
 For instance, consider the scenario where a user wants to send data over the internet, but doesn't have an internet connection.
 Should the application crash?
 Probably not.
 It makes more sense for the application to display a message to the user indicating that they aren't currently connected to the internet.